danosb/psi_influence/med100kx8/README.md

 2. Connect to local MySQL database server using the client above (or a different one), run quantum_influence/med100kx8/db_setup.sql to configure the database.

 3a.
-Option 1: Enter the text below in a terminal (will have to be re-entered after closing terminal)
+Option 1: Replace the password below and enter the text below in a terminal (will have to be re-entered after closing terminal)

     set MYSQL_USER=root
     set MYSQL_PASSWORD=**YOUR PASSWORD**